Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/7 Personal Data and GDPR/01_Personal-Data-and-GDPR.md

         - data subject rights (for instance access, erasure, objection), and
         - accountability requirements (keeping records of decisions and assessments).
     - To dive deeper into this topic:
-        - Discuss the risks of disclosing personal data in Horizon and other EU-funded research projects which mandate open access publishing &ndash; and to have a discussion on how this impacts the rights of data subjects.
+        - Discuss the risks of disclosing personal data in Horizon and other EU-funded research projects which mandate open access publishing&mdash;and to have a discussion on how this impacts the rights of data subjects.
         - Ask learners to reflect on stakeholders within their organisation they could approach for more advice.
         - Evaluate possible conflicts of interest between Open Data vs GDPR and be able to assist in evaluating the good practice and propose solutions (Resources 12 and 13).